Copyright in Generative Deep Learning: Generative Deep Learning

 \section{Generative Deep Learning}

-As for other machine learning algorithms, generative deep learning is based on the availability of a training set, which is a set containing examples of the entities that will be our starting point for the generation of new data.
+As with other machine learning algorithms, generative deep learning is based on the availability of a training set, which is a set containing examples of the entities that will be our starting point for the generation of new data.
 The machine learning model itself has to be \textit{probabilistic} in order to generate new data (if it is deterministic, it will generate each time the same entity).
-Generative models are intrinsically different from discriminative ones, which represent the most popular (and classic) techniques in machine learning.
+A generative model is intrinsically different from a discriminative one, which represents the most popular (and classic) technique in machine learning.
 In discriminative modeling, e.g., classification or logistic regression, we aim at distinguishing among classes after training on labeled data (it is, in a way, a synonymous of supervised learning).
 Instead, in generative modeling we use the (unlabeled) dataset to learn to generate new data.

 In general, \cite{foster} defines the generative modeling framework as follows: given a dataset of observations $X$, and assuming that $X$ has been generated according to an unknown distribution $p_{data}$, a generative model $p_{model}$ is used to mimic $p_{data}$ in such a way that we can sample from $p_{model}$ to generate observations that appear to have been drawn from $p_{data}$ (and that are suitably different from the observations in $X$).